FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 {% include _image.liquid src="/assets/img/blogs/theming-advanced-forms/second-screen-with-labels.png" alt="The second registration step with labels." class="img-fluid" figure=false %}

+## Previewing a theme

+It is generally a good idea to review a theme in an incognito window because this will give you intuition about the total user registration experience.
+However, at times, you may need to make small changes in your theme that you want to view without going through an entire registration process.
+You can easily do so by previewing the theme.

+Navigate to "Customizations" then to "Themes".
+Choose your theme, then click the preview link (the green magnifying glass).

+{% include _image.liquid src="/assets/img/blogs/theming-advanced-forms/preview-theme-button.png" alt="Preview your theme." class="img-fluid" figure=false %}

+Doing this will open a new tab.
+Click "OAuth register" in the left hand navigation and you'll see the theme as it would be rendered.
+You can even switch between steps.
+Below you can see the preview for the second step:

+{% include _image.liquid src="/assets/img/blogs/theming-advanced-forms/view-theme-preview.png" alt="Preview your theme." class="img-fluid" figure=false %}

 ## Conclusion

 This post reveals a glimpse of the full flexibility of FusionAuth themes.
 You can use the full power of [Apache Freemarker](https://freemarker.apache.org/), Java ResourceBundles, CSS, and JavaScript to customize and localize these pages.
 As mentioned previously, it's also worth checking out the [theme documentation](/docs/v1/tech/themes).